pivotal/docs-tap/namespace-provisioner/customize-installation.md

    **<a id='con-import-overlay'></a>Import Overlay secrets**

-   - overlay_secrets is a list of secrets which contains carvel ytt overlay definitions that are applied to the resources created by the Namespace Provisioner.
-The secrets are imported to namespace-provisioner namespace if it is in another namespace.
+   - overlay_secrets is a list of secrets which contains Carvel ytt overlay definitions that are applied to the resources created by the Namespace Provisioner.
+The secrets are imported to `namespace-provisioner` namespace if it is in another namespace.

    >**Note** stringData key of the secret must have .yaml or .yml suffix at the end.